nvim-treesitter/nvim-treesitter-context/README.md

 Use the highlight group `TreesitterContextLineNumber` to change the colors of the context line numbers if `line_numbers` is set.
 Per default it links to `LineNr`.

+Use the highlight group `TreesitterContextSeparator` to change the colors of the separator if `separator` is set.
+By default it links to `FloatBorder`.

 Use the highlight group `TreesitterContextBottom` to change the highlight of the last line of the context window.
 By default it links to `NONE`.
 However, you can use this to create a border by applying an underline highlight, e.g: